 What is chiropractic?
 A complete guide

 Chiropractic is a health discipline focused on the relationship between the spine, the nervous system and overall body function.
-Through precise manual spinal adjustments, the chiropractor addresses spinal dysfunctions that can interfere with nerve transmission and lead to pain, stiffness or functional issues.
+Through precise manual spinal adjustments, the chiropractor works on spinal dysfunctions that may interfere with nerve transmission and lead to pain, stiffness or functional issues.

 The spine and the nervous system